 So, let’s get this review under way and start taking a close look at Assault to see whether it’s the best pre workout to get you firing in the gym.

-The idea of a pre workout is that you take it before your gym session or sports game, and it fuels you with the energy and stamina you need to perform at your best.
+The idea of a pre workout is that you take it before your gym session or sports game, and it can help to get you feeling – and performing – at your best.

-As we mentioned above, MusclePharm claim that Assualt helps in a variety of ways, including strength and endurance.
+As we mentioned above, MusclePharm claim that Assualt helps in a variety of ways to get you smashing your goals.

 Indeed, the official website claims that Assault sets a “new standard” in the pre workout category.

 So, does this supplement live up to the marketing hype?
 Let’s take a close look at its ingredients to find out.

 Taking a quick look at the label reveals some good things and some not so good things about Assault.

 For starters, it’s good that MusclePharm do not use a proprietary blend for this product, meaning we can see each of the ingredients and their individual doses.

 Let’s start by concentrating on the ingredients that Assault does indeed contain.